K9 Thunder: Romania

-On 23 September 2022, Romanian Minister of National Defense Vasile Dincu visited South Korea and signed a letter of intent to strengthen defense cooperation.
-On 26, Romanian media reported that the military is interested in purchasing K9 Thunder and K2 Black Panther.
-Besides the K9 howitzers, Romania is also interested in K239 Chunmoo multiple rocket launchers and K21 infantry fighting vehicles.
-On 6 February 2023, a memorandum of understanding was also signed between Hanwha Aerospace and Romarm for the local production of powders, explosives and other ground military systems.
+On 23 September 2022, Romanian Minister of National Defense Vasile Dîncu visited South Korea and signed a letter of intent to strengthen defense cooperation.
+On 26 September, Romanian media reported that the military was interested in purchasing K9 Thunder and K2 Black Panther.
+Besides the K9 howitzers, Romania also expressed interest in the K239 Chunmoo multiple rocket launcher and the K21 infantry fighting vehicle.
+On 6 February 2023, Hanwha Aerospace and Romarm signed a memorandum of understanding for Romanian production of powders, explosives and other ground military systems.